tenox7/wrp/README.md

 * This is a new reimplementation in GoLang/[ChromeDP](https://github.com/chromedp/chromedp).
 * Beta but fully supported an maintained.
 * Currently works as browser-in-browser.
 A real http proxy mode is being investigated.
 Check [issue #35](https://github.com/tenox7/wrp/issues/35) for updates.
-* As of 4.1 supports clicking on non-link elements (eg. cookie warnings) and sending keystrokes.
+* As of 4.1 supports clicking on non-link elements (eg. cookie warnings, dropdown menus, etc.) and sending keystrokes.
 Yes, you can login and use Gmail or play web based games from any old browser.

 ## Usage